Cielquan/python_test-cielquan/CONTRIBUTING.rst

 Suggestion for improvements
 ---------------------------

-Before submitting your Feature request please check the `Github issue tracker <https://github.com/cielquan/python_test-cielquan/issues>`__ to avoid multiple instances of the same issue.
+Before submitting your feature request please check the `Github issue tracker <https://github.com/cielquan/python_test-cielquan/issues>`__ to avoid multiple instances of the same issue.

-    **Note:** If you find a *closed* issue covering your topic and you think that the issue is not fully solved yet, please open a new issue and reference the closed one.
+    **Note:** If you find a *closed* issue covering your topic and you think that the issue is not fully solved/covered yet, please open a new issue and reference the closed one.

 How to submit a feature request